ylipacbio/IsoSeq-3.0/README.md

         </option>
 ```

-**Note**: If you only want to run IsoSeq Classify without Cluster, please
+**Note**: If you only want to run Iso-Seq Classify without Cluster, please
-create an XML for IsoSeq Classify Only.
+create an XML for Iso-Seq Classify Only.

 ```
  pbsmrtpipe show-template-details pbsmrtpipe.pipelines.sa3_ds_isoseq_classify -o isoseq_classify_options.xml